-In this and the next step we’ll be looking at divisibility rules.
+In this and the next step, we’ll be looking at divisibility rules.
 Here we use properties of numbers to work out whether they are divisible by other numbers without a remainder.
 Think of a large number say 438.
 Without using a calculator, how would you know whether this number would divide exactly by 2 without leaving a remainder?

-In this video Michael and Paula explain how consideration of just the units digit, could help us determine whether a number is divisible by another number.
+In this video, Michael and Paula explain how consideration of just the units digit, could help us determine whether a number is divisible by another number.
 For example, 438, we would just look at the digit 8 to determine whether 438 was divisible exactly by 2.

-These are interesting properties of numbers, but all they tell you is if the number is divisible by another number without remainder, not the result of any calculation.
+These are interesting properties of numbers, but all they tell you is if the number is divisible by another number without the remainder, not the result of any calculation.
 Tests for divisibility are used in error checking.
 Computer codes with check digits are widely used in the retail and banking sector.